Neutrinoless double beta decay rates in the presence of light sterile neutrinos: Phenomenology

 and set for simplicity $M^*_{D,1} = M^*_{D,2} = M^*_{D,3} \equiv M^*_{D}$.
 We diagonalize the mass matrix to obtain the PMNS matrix, which we parametrize as \cite{Giunti:2019aiy} \bea U &=&D_L R^{34}R^{24}R^{23}R^{14}R^{13}W^{12}D_R\,,\nn\\ D_{L}&=&e^{i(\al_D+\al_R/2)}{\rm diag}(1,1,1,e^{-i(\al_R+\al_D)})\,\qquad D_{R}={\rm diag}(1,1,i,1)\,, \eea where $\left[W^{ab}(\theta_{ab},\dt_{ab})\right]_{ij} =\dt_{ij}+ (\dt_{ia}\dt_{jb}e^{i\dt_{ab}}-\dt_{ib}\dt_{ja}e^{-i\dt_{ab}})s_{ab}+ (\dt_{ia}\dt_{ja}+\dt_{ib}\dt_{jb})(c_{ab}-1)$ and $R^{ab}(\theta_{ab}) =W^{ab} (\theta_{ab},0)$ and $\al_{D,R} = {\rm Arg}\,M_{D,R}$.
 We can now read off the relevant mixing angles for $0\nu\beta\beta$ \bea U_{e3}^2=-\frac{m_4}{m_3}U_{e4}^2 =- \frac{1}{3}\frac{m_4}{m_3+m_4}e^{i(2\al_D+\al_R)}\,. \eea The phases $\alpha_D$ and $\alpha_R$ drop out in the decay rate and can be effectively set to zero.
 In this model we have \beq m_{\beta\beta} = m_3 U_{e3}^2 + m_4 U_{e4}^2 = 0\,, \eeq and we need to consider the mass dependence of the hadronic and nuclear matrix elements in order to get a non-zero $0\nu\beta\beta$ rate.
 For small $m_4 \ll k_F$ the non-vanishing combination of mixing angles and masses can be written as \beq m_3 U_{e3}^2 A_\nu(0) + m_4 U_{e4}^2 A_\nu(m_4) = m_3 U_{e3}^2 \left[A_\nu(0) - A_\nu(m_4)\right] \simeq - m_3 m_4 U_{e3}^2 A'_\nu(0)\,, \eeq and depends on the derivative of the amplitude as function of the neutrino mass.

 We set $m_3\simeq 0.05$ eV, treating it as a light active neutrino, and vary $m_4$.
 The resulting lifetime is shown in Fig.~\ref{fig:Thalf3p1} where the right panel focuses on $m_4 >100$ MeV.
 The red dashed lines correspond to the approach in the literature using the parametrization of the NMEs in Eq.~\eqref{eq:naiveNME}.
 For light $m_4$ this leads to a decay rate that scales as $|m_4^3 U_{e4}^2|^2 \sim m_4^4$ such that the half-life grows as $m_4^{-4}$.
 The black solid line instead corresponds to the expressions obtained in this work leading to significantly shorter half-lives in the light $m_4$ regime because of the larger derivative arising from the ultrasoft term.
 The differences for $m_4 > 100$ MeV are less profound.
 In this case, $A_\nu(m_4) \ll A_\nu(0)$ and only $A_\nu(0)$ matters.
 The main difference then is our inclusion of hard neutrino exchange contributions leading to decay rate that is faster by about a factor of 2, as illustrated in the right panel.
+The coloured bands in both panels indicate the estimated uncertainties; see Fig.~\ref{fig:unc2}.
+The parameters here are allowed to vary by 50\% from the central values used in this work.
+Only uncertainties from new pieces are shown to aid comparison with the standard approach in red, which also suffers from uncertainties in NMEs similar to our approach.